 People often misunderstand non-solicitation agreements.
 They are different than non-competition agreements.
 A non-competition agreement keeps someone from competing with your business.
 A non-solicitation agreement keeps someone from soliciting your clients or employees.
 The non-solicitation agreement lawyers at Kahane Law Office in Calgary, Alberta have the experience to help you protect your business.
 Watch our video for more information on non-solicitation agreements in Alberta.

 A non-solicitation agreements is exactly what it sounds like.
 Solicitation means asking or requesting.
 It is an agreement that keeps employees or contract workers of a business from asking or requesting your existing clients to move their business to another company.
-A non-solicitation agreement also restricts the solicitation of company employees to change to a new employer.
+These contracts also restrict the solicitation of company employees to change to a new employer.
+Finally, the term also often includes a restriction on a person seeking to hire a supplier of the business.
+This usually occurs when a specific supplier is a key part of the business operation or business marketing.
 A non-solicitation clause (instead of a separate agreement) may also be inserted into a contract or employee agreement.

 In many cases a non-solicitation agreement is more enforceable than a non-competition agreement.
 The courts do not support agreements that keep people from earning a living in their regular job. a non-competition agreement prevents that.
 A non-solicitation agreement lets them earn a living, they just cannot solicit clients or employees from their previous employer.
 To be enforceable, there needs to be restrictions of time (such as for one year) and the terms cannot be unreasonable.